solarwinds/appoptics-apm-node/working/re-arch-notes.md

 - consider converting internal use but keeping docs the same (many)
 - requires moving much of addon-sim to addon.
 - apis, api-sims, index.js (init msg), http (xtrace checks)
+- bunyan test 'mode=\'always\' should always insert a trace ID even if not tracing' context error. prevent?

 ## questions